hark130/XCOM2_Randomizer/README.md

                 * 50 percent are 25 to 44 years old
         [ ] Include a percent chance they were adopted abroad [ ] Expand on Props
+        [ ] Decrease bandana chance (I don't like them) [ ] Include Rookie and Veteran armor options
+            [ ] Rookies have left/right arm and left/right shoulder
+            [ ] Torso 10-14 for rookie armor?
+            [ ] Slicked-back braid not for rookies?
         [ ] Establish color selection for tattoos (implement color wheel?)
         [ ] Armor style ADVENT only gets long sleeve arms [ ] Refactor tattoo % based on data (don't forget to inflate):